 .
 We believe this cross-pollination benefits students and sets realistic expectations for students about how graduates are expected to work in multi-disciplinary settings.
 You can learn about other service centers, core facilities, and individual laboratory research on the college Center and Lab Directory

 Boise State demonstrates its commitment to balanced research and education through mechanisms that support all its colleges, among them the Undergraduate Studies

 unit, and our Division of Research & Economic Development

 .
 Undergraduate Studies (1) offers robust student research opportunity and funding information

 , (2) oversees the Institute for STEM and Diversity Initiatives

 to support and engage faculty, students, and research collaborators in the science, technology, engineering, and math (STEM) disciplines, and (3) oversees the Center for Teaching and Learning

 , which provides faculty with rich, ongoing education on how to teach well.

 The Division of Research and Economic Development helps the university identify interdisciplinary research opportunities and obtain necessary equipment and facilities.
 For example, its Distinguished Educator in Residence and former NASA astronaut, Steve Swanson, helps cultivate local and national opportunities.
-Another example is the June, 2011 opening of the university’s most recent engineering facility, the $22 million dollar Environmental Research Building.
+Another example is the June 2011 opening of the university’s most recent engineering facility, the $22 million dollars Environmental Research Building.
 This is a multidisciplinary hub housing Civil Engineering, Community and Regional Planning, Geosciences, Political Science, and Public Policy & Administration.
 Together, faculty from several colleges now work together to support a Western agenda on the environment, transportation, water, land use, and public policy.
 With a 2015 $25 million gift from the Micron Foundation, a new Center for Materials Research building is also under development.